20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 The 48-Hour Window: Preventing Mold Fork Bombs

 Mold is the ultimate malicious background process.
 It forks exponentially in damp organic material.
-Vegas heat accelerates the incubation timeline.
+As of May 2026, Las Vegas contractors consistently report that summer heat compresses the incubation timeline even further than national averages suggest.
 Your mission is to dry the system before the spawn timer expires.

 • The clock starts at leak detection.
 24-48 hours is your runtime to achieve dry-out.